 Gain new skills

 Hannah Goring runs Tibenham Craft Club (TCC) in Norfolk where members indulge in crochet, knitting, patchwork, screenprinting and more.
 Through running the club, Hannah herself has gained confidence and has gone on to enroll on a certified printmaking course as a result.
-“The feedback we give each other inspires you to keep going and to try different things!”
+“The feedback we give each other inspires us to keep going and to try different things!”

 Similarly, TCC member Gilly Spencer says: “I have found that by being part of a craft club you can learn from each other, particularly if there is a skilled member who can really teach and sort out any problems as you go along.”
 Gilly says the group has encouraged her to craft it forward by teaching others to crochet, beadwork and to make felt decorations.